efregoso/writer-ai/README.md

 ## Dev Notes

+* ### 2025 September 9th
+    #### Today
+    * Set up mock database for manual testing of backend
+    * SQL refresher
+    * Learning about Node.js PostgreSQL connector library

+    #### Next Steps
+    * Begin building out backend in TypeScript and/or Python (really want to get some Python in there again)
+    * Experiment with accessing entries in database using the connector

 * ### 2025 September 8th
+    #### Today:
     * Created GitHub repo for Writer.AI
     * Configuring PostgreSQL for use with Python/Java backends
     * Created mock Character database for use in local testing
+    * Added README.md to repo with plans for features.